alphagov/registers-tech-docs/source/documentation/using_the_api/api_reference.md

 Path: GET /entry/{entry-number}

 Find a specific entry from a register.
 For example, an update to the record for the USSR in the country register.
+An entry can include multiple items, which will return in a list of `item-hash`

 Example URL: https://country.register.gov.uk/entry/204